scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ![docs-file-ready-to-commit-message](/docs/docs-images/docs-file-ready-to-commit-message.png)

-1. Click the "Pull request" link in the upper-right of your screen.
+1. Click the "Pull requests" tab in the upper-left of your screen.
+A beige rectangle near the top of the page displays your branch name; click the green "Compare & pull request" button to the far right.

 ![docs-click-pr-link](/docs/docs-images/docs-click-pr-link.png)

 1. You're now on the "Open a pull request" page.
-You may see a bunch of text in the text field (like the text "# Description..." below).
-If so, you can ignore it; or, select it all and delete it to make room for any notes you'd like to leave about what the changes you made in your separate branch are.
+You'll see a bunch of template text in the text field (like the text "# Description..." below).
+This template isn't very useful for publishing a new blog post or page; it's there for when folks are adding more complex code changes.
+You can ignore it, or select it all and delete it to make room for any notes you'd like to leave about what changes you're making to the site.

 ![docs-new-pr-template](/docs/docs-images/docs-new-pr-template.png)